ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The media type of the request is "application/dap-aggregate-share-req".
 The message contains the following parameters:

-* `batch_selector`: The "batch selector", which encodes parameters used to determine the batch being aggregated.
-The value depends on the batch mode for the task:

-    * For time-interval tasks, the request specifies the batch interval.

-    * For leader-selected tasks, the request specifies the batch ID.
+* `batch_selector`: The "batch selector", the contents of which depends on the indicated batch mode: for time-interval mode, the `config` field contains the time interval selected by the Collector ({{time-interval-batch-mode}}); in leader-selected mode, the field contains the batch ID selected by the Leader ({{leader-selected-batch-mode}}).

+  Future documents that new batch modes MUST specify the contents of the `config` field; see {{extending-this-doc}} for details.

   The indicated batch mode MUST match the task's batch mode.
 Otherwise, the Helper MUST abort with "invalidMessage".